msguerra74/Automata/README.md

 > **Automata** – */aw-tom-uh-tuh/* – Machines that perform a function according to a predetermined set of coded instructions, especially ones capable of a range of programmed responses to different circumstances.

-**Automata** is an *Automated Website Generator* that utilizes Jekyll for static site templating, as well as Sass for responsive CSS preprocessing with automatic vendor prefixing and minification, JavaScript concatenation and minification, GIF/JPG/PNG/SVG image optimization, automatic SVG to PNG fallback conversion, Bower asset management with cache-busting, and an automated PHP development server with BrowserSync for instant browser feedback.
+**Automata** is an *Automated Website Generator* that utilizes Jekyll for static site templating, as well as Sass for responsive CSS preprocessing with automatic vendor prefixing and minification, JavaScript concatenation and minification, GIF/JPG/PNG/SVG image optimization, Bower asset management with cache-busting, and an automated PHP development server with BrowserSync for instant browser feedback.

 - [Automata GitHub page](https://github.com/msguerra74/Automata)
 - [Automata.zip](https://github.com/msguerra74/Automata/archive/master.zip)